 While some rules are needed by society, others have been created by the changes over time.
 When it comes to education and instructional best practices, how do rules come into play in our profession?
 The reality is that in the world of teaching and learning, educators are not only consumed by "rules" but they often fall into the trap of "that is how it has always been done".

 Times are changing.
 Rules, and the way we do business in education, is transforming.
 We are working our way out of that mindset.
 We are growing.
 Innovation is taking hold.
-The mold is being broken, the lines are being blurred, the rules are changing.
+The mold is being broken, the lines are being blurred, the rules in education are changing.

 As we reflect on our journey in leading and learning, many of us have found ourselves on both sides of the equation of how rules impact our roles.
 More and more each day we as teachers and building leaders are acknowledging the importance (and need) of having certain rules but also embracing the importance of blurring the lines of those rules for the sake of student experience, student engagement and teacher growth.
 In each of those there needs to be creativity, risk-taking and a passion for growth.
 We must be the change.
 We must break the conformity in education.
 Being innovative is essential.